Returning Early 2023!

-The Betty Price Gallery, located on the first floor of the Oklahoma State Capitol, houses the Oklahoma State Art Collection.
+The Betty Price Gallery, located on the second floor of the Oklahoma State Capitol, houses the Oklahoma State Art Collection.
 The collection is a visual anthology of the history of artistic expression in Oklahoma.
-Curated by the Oklahoma Arts Council, the current exhibition features nearly 100 works of art by artists who were born in, trained in or have produced a significant portion of their work in the state.
+Curated by the Oklahoma Arts Council, the current exhibition features works of art by artists who were born in, trained in or have produced a significant portion of their work in the state.

-The current Oklahoma State Art Collection exhibition is organized into five sections: Highlights of the Collection, Fiber Arts, Landscapes, Modern and Contemporary Art, and Sculpture.
+The Oklahoma State Art Collection exhibition is organized into five sections: Highlights of the Collection, Fiber Arts, Landscapes, Modern and Contemporary Art, and Sculpture.

 The Highlights of the Collection section features more than 20 masterworks by artists including Charles Banks Wilson, Alexandra Alaupovic, Benjamin Harjo, Jr., Joe Goode, and Bert Seabourn.
 Capturing a full range of expression, the works consist of a vast array of media including sculpture, painting, printmaking, ceramics and mixed media.
 As initiators, these artists embraced innovation and progressive expression, and ushered new challenges and directions for Oklahoma artists.
 Their legacy is alive within the art schools they established and can be experienced in the works of those they inspire.